 Many new lawn care clients are absolutely shocked to find out about all the work that needs to happen before lawn fertilizer companies can apply their products to grass.
 For the best outcome, lots of preparation must be completed before fertilizer can be laid down.
-If you are anxious to get a jump start on getting your lawn back to good health, we have some helpful advice that will guide you in the right direction.
+If you are anxious to get a jump start on getting your lawn back to good health, we have some helpful advice to guide you in the right direction.
 Here is what your local lawn fertilizer companies wish you’d do for your yard this weekend:

 Rake it up.